 If you’re considering breast augmentation, it may be helpful to consider the following before surgery:

-- Your recuperation: So many of my patients are used to staying busy.
-Many of them work full-time and have families, and still more volunteer or participate in other “extracurriculars” on the weekends.
+So many of my patients are used to staying busy.
+Many of them work full time and have families, and still more volunteer or participate in other “extracurriculars” on the weekends.
 But after surgery, it’s imperative that you give your body enough time to rest and recuperate.
 For most patients, this means avoiding social activities for about a week.
-Although it may be difficult to say “no” to your favorite activities, remember that it’s only short-term.
+Although it may be difficult to say “no” to your favorite activities, remember that it’s only short term.
 Giving yourself the opportunity to recuperate fully is vital to developing beautiful results.

-- Your story: Above all, plastic surgery is personal.
+Above all, plastic surgery is personal.
 Although it’s a good idea to keep your immediate family in the loop, you’re not under any obligation to tell anyone you don’t want to.
-The decision to tell co-workers, friends and extended family are completely up to you.
+The decision to tell co-workers, friends, and extended family is completely up to you.
 If anyone asks you outright, it’s OK to bend the truth if it makes you feel more comfortable.
 In response to prying inquiries, many patients say they were on vacation or they’re trying out new clothing styles.
 Think about whom you want to tell, and plan ahead for what you’ll say to others.

-Are you planning a breast augmentation procedure, or have you already undergone one?
+Are you planning a breast augmentation procedure?
+Look through my online photo gallery for inspiration.
+You can find other ideas to help you prepare in this blog post.
+Have you already undergone this procedure?
 Let us know in a comment below what other factors patients should prepare for.

 If you’re ready to discover how breast augmentation can enhance your look and your outlook, contact our office online or call us at (905) 273-3045 (Mississauga) or (416) 207-9090 (Toronto) to schedule a consultation.